realmq/realmq-website/content/docs/node-sdk/index.md

 <span class="badge badge-pill badge-primary">User</span>

-Fetch a [PaginatedList](/docs/knowledge-base/#paginated-lists) of [Tokens](/docs/knowledge-base/#auth-token-resource) of the current user, or realm-wide if the request is performed as admin.
+Fetch a [PaginatedList](/docs/knowledge-base/#paginated-lists) of [Tokens](/docs/knowledge-base/#auth-token-resource) of the current user, or system-wide if the request is performed as admin.

 ```js
 const userList1 = await realmq.tokens.list();